1948 Oregon gubernatorial special election

 The 1948 Oregon gubernatorial special election took place on November 2, 1948, to elect the governor of the U.S. state of Oregon.
 A special election was needed due to the death of governor Earl Snell, who was killed in a plane crash on October 28, 1947.

-Campaign
+Republican Douglas McKay defeated Democrat Lew Wallace to fill the remainder of Snell's term.

+Primary election

+Oregon held primary elections on May 21, 1948.

+Republican party

-Incumbent governor John Hubert Hall, who took over after Snell's death until the election, lost the Republican nomination 51.13-48.87%, to state senator Douglas McKay, and the Democrats nominated state senator Lew Wallace, who had previously lost to Earl Snell in the 1942 gubernatorial election in a landslide.
+Incumbent governor John Hubert Hall, who took over after Snell's death until the election, lost the Republican nomination to state senator Douglas McKay.

-In the general election, McKay won the election with 53.23% to Wallace's 44.53%, and was sworn in as Oregon's 25th governor on January 10, 1949.